dwalker0044/Aim/README.md

 Aim is a command line tool for building C++ projects.

-Aim attempts to make building CPP projects for different targets as simple as possible.
+Aim attempts to make building C++ projects, for different targets, as simple as possible.
-A build target is typically some combination of operating system, compiler and build type.
+A build target is some combination of operating system, compiler and build type (and possibly other things).
+For example `linux-clang++-release`.

 Support for a build target is added by writing a target file in TOML format.
 Each build target has its own `target.toml` file and must be written out in full for each target that you need to support.